 Please be aware of PRINZ payment and cancellation policy.

-A student priced ticket to PRINZ courses is sometimes available at a cost of $175 plus GST.
+A student priced ticket to PRINZ courses is sometimes available to PRINZ student members.
 Please email the office if you are a student member and would like to attend this course.